tribixbite/moonshine/moonshine/demo/README.md

 If you run this script on a slower processor consider increasing the value of `REFRESH_SECS` to reduce the period of refresh predictions.
 This avoids overloading the script's main thread and prevents increasingly slower caption updates.
-Also consider reducing the value of `MAX_SPEECH_DURATION` to avoid slower model inferencing with longer speech.
+Also consider reducing the value of `MAX_SPEECH_SECS` to avoid slower model inferencing with longer speech.

 # Future work.

 * The script uses Python Torch version of the model.
-Faster inferencing and caption updates are expected with an ONNX runtime version of the model.
+Add ONNX runtime version of the model.
 * Short pause detection to mitigate speech truncation with refresh and timeout transcriptions.